vkuznets23/vkuznets23/README.md

 **Hi there 👋**

-I’m a career shifter currently studying web development at Hive Helsinki.
-With a background in UX/UI design, I’ve always been passionate about creating intuitive and engaging user experiences — and now I’m bringing that passion into frontend development.
+I’m a full-stack developer with a background in UX/UI design.
+I’ve always been passionate about creating intuitive and accessible interfaces, and now I’m bringing that passion into software development.
+I take ownership of my work, like to explore new tools and approaches to deliver high quality work, and believe in learning by doing and sharing with others.

 ## 🚀 Check this projects out
 ### [Camagru](https://github.com/vkuznets23/camagru.git) **(in progress)**